domw30/tech-battle/README.md

 ```

 ### Using Acebook
-1. Follow this link to the deployed version of Acebook:
+1. Follow this link to the deployed version of Tech Battle:
 [Tech Battle](https://tech-battle.herokuapp.com/)

 ### Technologies